 OH, I also nearly neglected to mention I added two new states IN my latest American travels (slightly cryptic, that).

-In the months between one of my sisters visiting here in February and the other one arriving in July, I have had a short trip to America, two to England and soon a second one to the US.
+In the months between one sister visiting here in February and the other arriving in July, I have had a short trip to America, two to England and soon a second one to the US.
 And after that it promises to be another great summer, tripping around with my sister to Austria, Poland, Slovakia and Hungary.

 Our Christmas was spent in a small lakeside town in northern Italy.
 New Years (weather and airports permitting) will be in Dubai, followed by a family reunion in Australia.
 And in the midst of all this we're in the process of moving apartments.
 For whatever reason we really don't choose to do much in halves.